johnsblevins/ServiceMapper/README.md

 cd ServiceMapper
 ```
 ## Get Connection Info
-Get-ConnectionInfo can be run on a server.
-It takes the following parameters:
+Get-ConnectionInfo.ps should be run on each server for which you would like to collect data.
 ```

 ```

 ## Collect Connection Info Remotely